tech23use-algo/random-background-color-changer/README.md

-# Ranadom Background Color Changer.
+# Random Background Color Changer.

 - A simple JavaScript project that generates random background colors at regular intervals and stops the color change when button is clicked.